3D Small Object Detection with Dynamic Spatial Pruning: Related Work

 \textbf{Small object detection:} Small object detection~\cite{tong2020recent} is a challenging problem in 2D vision due to the low-resolution features.
-To tackle this, a series of methods have been proposed, which can be categorized into three types: (1) small object augmentation and oversampling methods~\cite{kisantal2019augmentation,liu2016ssd,zoph2020learning}; (2) scale-aware training and inference strategy using image pyramids~\cite{singh2018analysis,singh2018sniper,gao2018dynamic,najibi2019autofocus}; (3) increasing the resolution of features or generating high-resolution features~\cite{li2017perceptual,lin2017fpn,chen2017r,wang2020deep,deng2021extended,yang2022querydet}.
+To tackle this, a series of methods have been proposed, which can be categorized into three types: (1) small object augmentation and oversampling methods~\cite{kisantal2019augmentation,liu2016ssd,zoph2020learning}; (2) scale-aware training and inference strategy~\cite{singh2018analysis,singh2018sniper,gao2018dynamic,najibi2019autofocus}; (3) increasing the resolution of features or generating high-resolution features~\cite{li2017perceptual,lin2017fpn,chen2017r,wang2020deep,deng2021extended,yang2022querydet}.
 However, there are far less works about 3D small object detection due to the limit of data and network capability.
 BackToReality~\cite{xu2022back} proposes ScanNet-md40 benchmark which contains small objects and finds many current methods suffer a lot in small object detection.
 TO-SCENE~\cite{xu2022scene} proposes a new dataset and learning strategy for understanding 3D tabletop scenes.
-Based on these efforts, we conduct in-depth study on the problem of 3D small object detection and propose an efficient framework to achieve both high accuracy and fast inference speed.
+However, it relies on densely sampled points from CAD models, which is infeasible in practical scenarios where the points from small objects are very sparse.
+In contrast, we aim to directly detect small objects from naturally sampled point clouds.

+\textbf{Network pruning:} Network pruning can be divided into two categories: architecture pruning~\cite{lecun1989optimal,han2015learning,molchanov2016pruning,huang2018data,li2016pruning,liu2017learning} and spatial pruning~\cite{rao2021dynamicvit,liu2022spatial,zhao2023ada3d}.
+Architecture pruning aims to remove a portion of weights from a neural network to shrink the size of a network, which includes unstructured pruning~\cite{lecun1989optimal,han2015learning,molchanov2016pruning} and structured pruning~\cite{huang2018data,li2016pruning,liu2017learning}.
+The former removes network weights without a predefined structure, while the latter removes whole channels or network layers.
+On the contrary, spatial pruning does not prune the parameters of a network, but spatially removing redundant computation on the feature maps.
+DynamicViT~\cite{rao2021dynamicvit} prunes the tokens in vision transformer with an attention masking strategy.
+SPS-Conv~\cite{liu2022spatial} dynamically prunes the convolutional kernel to supress the activation on background voxels in sparse convolution layer.
+Ada3D~\cite{zhao2023ada3d} proposes a pruning framework for 3D and BEV features.
+Our dynamic spatial pruning method also belongs to spatial pruning, which directly removes redundant voxel features level by level according to the distribution of objects.